Source code for pmrf.models.lines

 [docs] def rlgc(self, _: Frequency) -> tuple[Parameter, Parameter, Parameter, Parameter]: """Returns the constant RLGC parameters.
 Args: _ (Frequency): The frequency axis (ignored).
 Returns: tuple: The constant R, L, G, and C parameters. """ return self.R, self.L, self.G, self.C

-[docs] class DatasheetCoaxial(RLGCLine): """ **Overview** A coaxial line defined by parameters typically found on a datasheet.
-This model provides a convenient way to define a coaxial cable from its nominal impedance, dielectric constant, and loss factors, rather than from the fundamental RLGC values directly.
+[docs] class DatasheetLine(RLGCLine): """ **Overview** A transmission line defined by parameters typically found on a datasheet, such as nominal impedance and loss factors.
+This model provides a convenient way to define a transmission line from its nominal impedance, dielectric constant, and loss factors, rather than from the fundamental RLGC values directly.
 It includes terms for both skin effect loss (`k1`) and dielectric loss (`k2`). **Example** ```python import pmrf as prf import numpy as np # Define a 1m coaxial cable from typical datasheet values cable = prf.models.DatasheetCoaxial( zn=50.0, epr=2.1, k1=0.2, # Skin effect loss factor k2=0.01, # Dielectric loss factor length=1.0 ) freq = prf.Frequency(start=0.1, stop=10, npoints=201, unit='ghz') s = cable.s(freq) # Plot the insertion loss # import matplotlib.pyplot as plt # plt.plot(freq.f_scaled, 20*np.log10(abs(s[:,1,0]))) # plt.xlabel(f"Frequency ({freq.unit})") # plt.ylabel("Insertion Loss (dB)") # plt.grid(True) # plt.show() ``` """ zn: Parameter = 50.0 epr: Parameter = 1.0 epr_slope: Parameter | None = None k1: Parameter = 0.0 k2: Parameter = 0.0 loss_coeffs_normalized: bool = False freq_bounds: tuple | None = None

 [docs] def rlgc(self, freq: Frequency) -> tuple[jnp.ndarray, jnp.ndarray, jnp.ndarray, jnp.ndarray]: """Calculates RLGC parameters from datasheet values.
 Args: freq (Frequency): The frequency axis for the calculation.
 Returns: tuple: The calculated R, L, G, and C parameter vectors. """ w = freq.w zn, k1, k2 = self.zn, self.k1, self.k2 if self.freq_bounds is not None: w_start, w_stop = self.freq_bounds else: w_start, w_stop = w[0], w[-1] wn = (w - w_start) / (w_stop - w_start) if self.epr_slope is None: epr = jnp.ones(w.shape[0]) * self.epr else: epr = jnp.ones(w.shape[0]) * self.epr + self.epr_slope * wn if not self.loss_coeffs_normalized: k1_norm = k1 * (1.0 / (100 * jnp.sqrt(2*jnp.pi * 10**6))) k2_norm = k2 * (1.0 / (100 * 2*jnp.pi * 10**6)) else: k1_norm = k1 k2_norm = k2 sqrt_w = jnp.sqrt(w) dBtoNeper = jnp.log(10) / 20 alpha_c = k1_norm * dBtoNeper * sqrt_w alpha_d = k2_norm * dBtoNeper * w sqrt_epr = jnp.sqrt(epr) R = 2*zn * alpha_c L = (zn * sqrt_epr) / c G = 2/zn * alpha_d C = (sqrt_epr) / (zn * c) return R, L, G, C

-[docs] class PhysicalCoaxial(RLGCLine): """ **Overview** A coaxial line defined directly by its physical and material properties.
+[docs] class CoaxialLine(RLGCLine): """ **Overview** A coaxial line defined directly by its physical and material properties.
 This model calculates the RLGC parameters from the geometry (inner/outer diameters) and material properties (permittivity, permeability, loss tangent, resistivity).
 It provides a high-fidelity model that accounts for the skin effect in the conductors and frequency-dependent material properties.
 Several material properties can be defined as frequency-dependent polynomials using the `_model` arguments (e.g., `epr_model`).
 The available models are: - **'constant'**: (Default) The parameter is a single scalar value. - **'ppoly'**: The parameter is a polynomial in the power basis.
 The `Parameter` value should be a list of coefficients. - **'bpoly'**: The parameter is a polynomial in the Bernstein basis.
-The `Parameter` value should be a list of coefficients. **Example** ```python import pmrf as prf # A coaxial cable where the dielectric constant (epr) varies with frequency # We model epr as a 1st-order Bernstein polynomial (a line) # The coefficients are the start and end values of the line. phys_cable = prf.models.PhysicalCoaxial( din=0.9e-3, dout=2.95e-3, epr=[2.1, 2.05], # epr goes from 2.1 to 2.05 over the freq range epr_model='bpoly', tand=0.0004, rho=1.72e-8, # Copper resistivity length=0.5 ) freq = prf.Frequency(start=1, stop=20, npoints=101, unit='ghz') s_phys = phys_cable.s(freq) ``` """ din: Parameter = 1.12e-3 dout: Parameter = 3.2e-3 epr: Parameter = 1.0 mur: Parameter = 1.0 tand: Parameter = 0.0 rho: Parameter = 1.68e-8 epr_model: str = 'constant' mur_model: str = 'constant' tand_model: str = 'constant' rho_model: str = 'constant' separate_rho: bool = False neglect_skin_inductance: bool = False # def __post_init__(self): # poly_params = ['epr', 'mur', 'tand', 'rho'] # # If a polynomial model is specified we default to linear, unless {param}_order has been passed # for param in poly_params: # model = getattr(self, f'{param}_model') # value = jnp.array(getattr(self, param)) # if model == 'constant': # if not jnp.isscalar(value): # raise Exception("'Constant' coaxial parameters must have a scalar value") # else: # order = jnp # # Set the coefficients if the user has not already # if jnp.isscalar(value): # if model == 'bpoly': # coeffs = [value] * (order+1) # elif model == 'ppoly': # coeffs = [value] + [0.0]*order # else: # raise Exception(f"Unknown frequency model for parameter {param}") # setattr(self, param, coeffs)
+The `Parameter` value should be a list of coefficients. **Example** ```python import pmrf as prf # A coaxial cable where the dielectric constant (epr) varies with frequency # We model epr as a 1st-order Bernstein polynomial (a line) # The coefficients are the start and end values of the line. phys_cable = prf.models.PhysicalCoaxial( din=0.9e-3, dout=2.95e-3, epr=[2.1, 2.05], # epr goes from 2.1 to 2.05 over the freq range epr_model='bpoly', tand=0.0004, rho=1.72e-8, # Copper resistivity length=0.5 ) freq = prf.Frequency(start=1, stop=20, npoints=101, unit='ghz') s_phys = phys_cable.s(freq) ``` """ din: Parameter = 1.12e-3 dout: Parameter = 3.2e-3 epr: Parameter = 1.0 mur: Parameter = 1.0 tand: Parameter = 0.0 rho: Parameter = 1.68e-8 epr_model: str = 'constant' mur_model: str = 'constant' tand_model: str = 'constant' rho_model: str = 'constant' separate_rho: bool = False neglect_skin_inductance: bool = False

 [docs] def interpolated(self, param: str, freq: Frequency) -> jnp.ndarray: """Evaluates a potentially frequency-dependent parameter.
 Args: param (str): The name of the parameter to evaluate (e.g., 'epr'). freq (Frequency): The frequency axis for the evaluation.
 Returns: np.ndarray: The parameter's value across the frequency axis. """ w = freq.w if param.startswith('rho'): model = str(getattr(self, 'rho_model')) else: model = str(getattr(self, f'{param}_model')) if model == 'constant': value = getattr(self, param) * jnp.ones(w.shape[0]) else: coeffs = getattr(self, param) if model.startswith('ppoly'): value = evaluate_power_basis(w, coeffs, w[0], w[-1]) else: value = evaluate_bernstein_basis(w, coeffs, w[0], w[-1]) return value